StuartPeile/fed-court/README.md

 An App Service Service Connector when set up correctly will build and add the connection string to the key vault and automatially add the right App Settings to retrieve that connection string.
 It also gives a great portal representation of the health of the connection to the database.
 This can siplify the Bicep so you don't have to add the Connection String yourself

 https://learn.microsoft.com/en-us/azure/service-connector/overview

+#### Resource Groups

+I'd split the resources into more resource groups so secutity access can be granted at the resource group level depending on your operational support:

+- logging: only available to ops teams
+- data: sql administrators
+- networking: keep critical netorking infrastructure in one place